 But what about solving the problem – while both protecting the Board of Directors and benefiting shareholders even under dire circumstances?

 Because we alone in our field eschew financial creditor representations, we alone can give unconflicted, creative and effective advice to companies and boards who want to reallocate value from creditors to shareholders when faced with these challenges.
-We have a unique skill set and tool box here.
+Learn more about how Gordian Group’s unique skill set and tool box can help to remedy your distress.